 A safe withdrawal rate is the dollar amount you can withdraw freely each year from your investment accounts without the concern of running out of funds before you die.
 This withdrawal essentially replaces your “paycheck” that you would have received if you were working, and it is an important number to know for your wealth management purposes.
 If you are approaching retirement, this idea might be weighing heavy in the back of your mind.

-The general consensus on the subject is that individuals approaching retirement can safely withdraw 3-4% of their investment funds each year and have a healthy 30-year retirement.
+The general consensus on the subject is that individuals planning for retirement can safely withdraw 3-4% of their investment funds each year and have a healthy 30-year retirement.
 If you’re feeling lost, let us give a little guidance on what you should know about safe withdrawal rates to make an informed decision:

 What exactly is a safe withdrawal rate?